OnroerendErfgoed/atramhasis/docs/source/development.rst

     # Install dependencies
     $ pip-sync requirements-dev.txt
-    # Install packages in dev mode
+    # Install packages in dev mode.
+During a pip install, the JS files will also be built.
     $ pip install -e .
     # create or update database
     $ alembic upgrade head